Erigeron annuus (L.) Pers.

-Erigeron annuus is an annual or biennial, herbaceous plant up to 5 feet (1.5 m) tall, with alternate, simple leaves and green, sparsely hairy stems.
+Erigeron annuus is an annual or biennial herbaceous plant with alternate, simple leaves and green, sparsely hairy stems.
+It grows up to 5 feet (1.5 m) tall.
 Leaves are numerous and large relative to other species of Erigeron, with lower leaves, especially basal leaves, coarsely toothed or cleft.
 Upper leaves are sometimes toothed but may have a few coarse teeth towards the outer tips.
 Flower heads are white with yellow centers, with white to pale lavender rays.
 They appear from spring through fall.

 It is grown as an annual plant, so it has no USDA hardiness zone.

 How to Grow and Care

 Growing Seaside Daisies prefer well-draining soil and full sun, but the plants will tolerate light shade, especially in hot climates.
 The plant is well suited for xeriscaping and works well in rock gardens, borders, flower beds, containers, and slopes.
-Seaside Daisy is highly attractive to butterflies and the colorful visitors love the long growing season.
+Seaside Daisy is highly attractive to butterflies, and the colorful visitors love the long growing season.

 Deadhead wilted blooms regularly to encourage continued blooming and to keep the plant tidy.
 Trim the plant down if it looks leggy in late summer.
 You'll be rewarded with a rejuvenated plant and another flush of colorful blooms.

 - Back to genus Erigeron